-Seeing that her younger sister beat the mother easily she wanted to prove she can do it too.
+Seeing that her younger sister beat her mother easily, she wanted to prove she can do it too.
 But those thoughts tighten her up and nerves took over.

 I could not believe when my wife beat her 10-2… easily.
 Most of the points were actually lost by Cezara.

-When they shook hands at the end of the game, I went to her and first thing I said: “Cezara, you played too slowly!”
+When they shook hands at the end of the game, I went to her and this was first thing I said: “Cezara, you played too slowly!”

 She looked at me like I just hit her with a stick.

 I could see that that was the last thing she needed to hear: a negative comment when she was already feeling miserable about her loss…